 - Add the ground lamb and stir through, breaking the meat apart with a spatula.
 Cook the lamb with onions for 8 minutes, stirring frequently.
 At first, the lamb meat will release a lot of juices but as you keep stirring and cooking it, the liquid will evaporate and the meat will star to brown.
 Once that happens, that’s when we add other ingredients.

 - Once the lamb has browned off slightly, add another half a teaspoon of salt, spices, garlic and lemon zest and stir for 10-15 seconds, allowing the aromas to be released over the heat.
 Press Keep Warm/Cancel to stop the Sauté process.
 Please note, there was a timing typo in this part of the recipe before which caused some people to experience a Burn notice, and it has since been fixed so should work fine.

 - Add the celery, carrots, figs, almonds and rice and mix through.
-Add the stock and tinned tomatoes and stir really well to make sure all ingredients are well combined.
+Add the 1 + 2/3 cups of stock and stir really well to make sure all ingredients are well combined.
 Make sure to scrape the bottom of the pot to make sure nothing is stuck.
 Also, scrape down any rice kernels or vegetables stuck to the sides of the pot.
 Finally, add the tinned tomatoes on top and spread over, do not mix.
 This will help to prevent the Burn notice as well.

 - Place and lock the lid, making sure the steam releasing handle is pointing to Sealing.
 Press Manual, High pressure and set to 4 minutes.
 After 3 beeps the pressure cooker will start going.
 It will take a few minutes for the pressure to build up and then the actual cooking will begin.
 Once the timer goes off, allow 2 minutes for the pressure to release naturally and then use the quick release method to let off the steam.
 Open the lid when it is safe to do so.